fiskaltrust/getting-started/README.md

 ## English

 This repository is home to the **Getting started documentation** of fiskaltrust.
-It supports POSCreators (cash register manufacturers) and POSDealers (cash register dealers) in getting to know and using the fiskaltrust products.
+It supports PosCreators (cash register manufacturers) and PosDealers (cash register dealers) in getting to know and using the fiskaltrust products.

 * [to the contents in English](introduction.md)